-- Switch Stack Management and Connectivity
+- Chassis Switch Management and Connectivity

-- The Stack Master and Stack Members
+- Supervisor and Chassis Members

-- Install and Power-up a Stack

-- Switch Firmware
+- Chassis Firmware

-- Configure a Stacking Port as an Ethernet Port

-- Stack Switches Using 10G Fiber

-- Add, Remove, or Replace a Stack Member
+- Add, Remove, or Replace a Chassis Member

-- Switch Stack Configuration Files
+- Chassis Switch Configuration Files

 - Preconfigure a Switch

-- Renumber Stack Members

-- Move the Stack Master to a Different Unit
+- Move the Supervisor to a Different Blade

-Switch Stack Management and Connectivity
+Chassis Switch Management and Connectivity

-You manage the switch stack through the stack master.
-You cannot manage stack members on an individual basis.
-To access the stack master, use either a serial connection to the switch master's console port, or a Telnet connection to the IP address of the stack.
+You can manage the chassis switch through the supervisor.
+To access the supervisor, use either a serial connection to the chassis supervisor's console port or a Telnet connection to the IP address of service port (out-of-baud) or normal ports on the front panel.

-You can use these methods to manage switch stacks:
+You can use any of the following methods to manage the chassis:

-- Web management interface

-- CLI (over a serial connection)

-- A network management application through SNMP
+- Web management interface - CLI (over a serial connection, Telnet, or SSH) - A network management application through SNMP